JuliaStats/StatsBase.jl/docs/src/statmodels.md

 # Abstraction for Statistical Models

 [StatsAPI.jl](https://github.com/JuliaStats/StatsAPI.jl) defines an abstract type `StatisticalModel`, and an abstract subtype `RegressionModel`.
-They are both extented by StatsBase, and documented here.
+They are both extended by StatsBase, and documented here.

 Particularly, instances of `StatisticalModel` implement the following methods.